 Some things I learned from the vet about rattlesnake bites-

-- The severity of the bite depends on how much poison the snake released, and on the size of the dog.
+- The severity of the bite depends on how much venom the snake released, and on the size of the dog.
 Smaller dogs are at greater risk.

 - There are generally two types of rattlesnake venom.
 The vet said that the snakes in our area have the more wimpy venom.
-According to Wikipedia the wimpy poison is classified as Venom B, and the bad-ass poison is classified as Venom A.
+According to Wikipedia the wimpy venom is classified as Venom B, and the bad-ass venom is classified as Venom A.

 - Mojave toxin is a powerful neurotoxin.
 As such, it can cause severe neurological degradation which can lead to …